-Henry Francis du Pont had three life-long passions: gardening, breeding cattle and collecting American antiques.
-Gardening was his first love.
-Even after he turned his former home into a museum in 1951, he kept his garden in private ownership until his death in 1969.
-He said that while after 1951 he was only a visitor to the museum, he was still Winterthur’s head gardener.
+Henry Francis du Pont had three lifelong passions: gardening, breeding cattle, and collecting American antiques.
+Gardening was his greatest love.
+Even after he turned his home into a museum in 1951, he kept ownership of the garden until his death in 1969.
+He often said that though he was a mere visitor to the museum, he was always Winterthur’s head gardener.

 H. F. du Pont as Master Gardener

 H. F. du Pont said a garden “should fit in so well with the natural landscape that one should hardly be conscious that it has been accomplished.”
 Du Pont took his inspiration from the landscape he grew up with.
 The Winterthur Garden is built out of the fields, streams, hills, and woodlands of the beautiful Brandywine Valley.

 After gardening at Winterthur for almost seventy years, the Garden Club of America awarded du Pont its Medal of Honor in 1956, proclaiming him “one of the best, even the best, gardener this country has ever produced.”
 The award noted the garden’s woodland layers, which du Pont had opened to create beautiful vistas.

 “The woodland trees under planted with a profusion of native wildflowers and rhododendron, acre upon acre of dogwood, great banks of azaleas, lilies and peonies, iris and other rare specimens from many lands, each planted with taste and discrimination, each known, loved and watched, looking as though placed there by nature, forms one of the great gardens.”

 Most early 20th century Wild Gardens have since fallen to land development and natural disasters.
 Winterthur is one of the last.
 It is surrounded by nearly one thousand acres of farmland, all of it protected under a conservation easement so the property can never be commercially developed.
 We manage the garden today as though H. F. du Pont were alive.
 His vision still informs our every decision.
 We hope you enjoy it.